Sammy Skytte

-Sammy Solitaire Siddharta Skytte (born 20 February 1997) is a Danish professional footballer who plays as a midfielder for Romanian club Concordia Chiajna.
+Sammy Solitaire Siddharta Skytte (born 20 February 1997) is a Danish professional footballer who plays as a midfielder for HB Tórshavn.

 Youth career

 Skytte started playing football at Silkeborg KFUM at the age of 8, before signing a youth contract in 2012 with Silkeborg IF.

 Club career

 Silkeborg IF

 Skytte is a product of Silkeborg IF and has played for the club since he was a kid.
 Skytte signed his first senior contract 12 August 2015, at the age of 18, after sitting on the bench for the first team in a game against Lyngby BK.

-Skytte got his debut for Silkeborg IF on 22 September 2015.
+Skytte made his debut for Silkeborg IF on 22 September 2015.
 Though his young age, he played 5 matches in the rest of the season in the Danish 1st Division.
-Skytte suffered from a shoulder injury in May 2016 and went through an operation, that kept him out for the rest of the season.
+Skytte suffered from a shoulder injury in May 2016 and went through an operation that kept him out for the rest of the season.

 From the summer 2016, Skytte started to play on full-time with the rest of the squad, after completing his school.
 His contract got extended in December 2016 until 2019.
 This extension emphasized his important role on the team.